-- Available supplemental summer appointments shall be offered equitably and as appropriate to qualified employees, not later than five weeks prior to the beginning of the appointment, if practicable, in accordance with written criteria.
-The criteria shall be made available in each department/unit.
-Employees shall be offered the first right to available supplemental summer instructional appointments, if practicable. - 2.
-Student enrollment caps for a summer school course shall be no greater than 115% of the cap for the same course offered during the prior academic year. - 3.
+- 1. Student enrollment caps for a summer school course shall be no greater than 115% of the cap for the same course offered during the prior academic year. - 2.
 FTE assignment.
-Summer School FTE is computed at .0833 per credit hour for standard lecture, on-line and laboratory courses regardless of the session in which the course is taught. - 4a.
+Summer School FTE is computed at .0833 per credit hour for standard lecture, on-line and laboratory courses regardless of the session in which the course is taught. - 3a.
 Summer School Compensation.
 Except as provided herein, compensation is computed at 12.5% of the faculty member's nine (9) month salary per a 3 hour credit course, capped at the level of \$4,167 per credit hour for each course taught.
 (Example: A 1 hour credit course is capped at \$4,167 while a 3 hour credit course is capped at \$12,500.).
-Provided that employees who contract to deliver courses concurrent with supplemental summer terms (i.e., A, B, C) through Innovative Education may be paid more than the \$12,500 cap. - 4b.
+Provided that employees who contract to deliver courses concurrent with supplemental summer terms (i.e., A, B, C) through Innovative Education may be paid more than the \$12,500 cap. - 3b.
 Independent Study and Directed Reading Courses.
 During the summer session, supplemental summer appointment is not available for a course with either "independent study", "directed reading", or "directed research" in the title.